sriramdasbalaji/VSTS-DevOps-Labs/eclipse/readme.md

 VSTS helps teams modernize their application development lifecycle and go from idea to deployment with continuous integration, testing, and deployment for any app targeting any platform.
 VSTS works with (m)any development tool including Visual Studio, Eclipse, IntelliJ, Android Studio, XCode, etc., to make it easy for developers to use VSTS.

 In this exercise, you are going to see a typical end-to-end workflow for a Java developer using VSTS and working with Eclipse.
-We will explore Team Explorer Everywhere for Eclipse,a plug-in that provides you with access to features related to Visual Studio Team Services/ Team Foundation Server from within the Eclipse
+We will install and explore how **Team Explorer Everywhere** helps teams using Eclipse-based IDE to collobarate across teams with Visual Studio Team Services / Team Foundation Server.
-IDE.
-You will notice that many of the experiences in working with VSTS/TFS in Eclipse are similar to working inside Visual Studio, such as source control, work item tracking, or build automation.

 You should have completed the labs that set up automated build and release (this is a CI/CD pipeline).
 In this scenario, you will open the running MyShuttle application and discover a bug.
 You will then use the [Exploratory Testing extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-exploratorytesting-web) to create a Bug work item in VSTS.
 You will then branch the code for fixing the bug.
 Once the bug is fixed on the branch, you will merge the code in via a Pull Request and code review.
 This will then automatically queue the build/release pipeline and your fix will be deployed.